SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/04_graphit_node_properties.md

 </tr>
 <tr>
 <td valign="top" width="300pxl">Nice</td>
 <td valign="top" width="600pxl">Defines the layout of the output format.
-True defines that each tag is printed in a new line and is indented.&nbsp;<br />Note that this property affects the node and its child nodes</td>
+True defines that each tag is printed in a new line and is indented.&nbsp;<br />Note that this property affects the node and its child nodes.</td>
 </tr>
 <tr>
 <td valign="top" width="300pxl">One</td>
-<td valign="top" width="600pxl">Defines whether the node is handled as an array or single value.
+<td valign="top" width="600pxl">Defines whether the node is handled as an array or a single value.
 True defines that the result is always a single entry also if the query it is based on returns multiple rows.</td>
 </tr>
 <tr>
 <td valign="top" width="300pxl">Entry Tag</td>